-All currently enrolled UNC-Chapel Hill undergraduate students in good academic standing who will graduate after November 2015 and who wish to engage in undergraduate research, scholarship or performance for at least 9 weeks, with a minimum 20 hours/week, between May 13, 2015 and August 16, 2015 are eligible to apply.
-Students must be enrolled the semester before (spring) and the semester after (fall) completion of the SURF.
-The projects must be carried out under the supervision of a UNC-Chapel Hill faculty research advisor, and additional collaboration with a postdoctoral fellow or graduate student mentor is encouraged.
+SURF recipients are expected to engage in undergraduate research, scholarship, or performance for at least 9 weeks, with a minimum of 20 hours/week during the summer (May-August).
+Please note that some projects may require more than the minimum of 20 hours/week.
+SURF projects must be carried out under the supervision of a UNC-Chapel Hill faculty research advisor, and additional collaboration with a postdoctoral fellow or graduate student mentor is encouraged.

 Morehead-Cain Scholars, Robertson Scholars and McNair Scholars are not eligible to apply for SURF as they already receive support for research experiences during the summer and are expected to fully engage in required summer components of their programs.
 Students who receive funding to participate in other summer experiences (e.g., BURCH, SEAS, Chancellor’s Science Scholars, Class of 1938 Fellowship, NASA) may not accept SURF funding for the same summer.

 Students wishing to submit a proposal for an Honors Carolina SURF should follow the instructions on this page and submit their materials to the Office for Undergraduate Research.
 All successful SURF applicants who are in Honors Carolina will be considered for a Taylor award.
 Students whose projects qualify for the Pine Tree Fund SURFs should also follow the standard instructions for submission; successful applicants with appropriate projects will be considered for a Pine Tree Fund SURF.
-Students who are interested in being considered for Francis Ferris Hall Fellowship funding should follow the standard instructions for submission; successful applicants with appropriate projects will be considered for that funding.
-Students who are interested in being considered for the ACCIAC Summer Research Scholarship should follow the instructions below and note the requirement for a second recommendation letter; successful applicants with appropriate projects will be considered for the ACCIAC Summer Research Scholarship.
+Students who are interested in being considered for Frances Ferris Hall Fellowship funding should follow the standard instructions for submission; successful applicants with appropriate projects will be considered for that funding.

 Each student may submit only ONE SURF application per year.
 Students who have received a SURF award in previous years are not eligible to apply.